-Silverpoint was most commonly practiced during the Renaissance by such artists as Jan van Eyck, Leonardo da Vinci, Albrecht Dürer and Raphael, and is the ancestor of the modern graphite pencil.
+Silverpoint was commonly practiced during the Renaissance by artists such as Jan van Eyck, Leonardo da Vinci, Albrecht Dürer, and Raphael, and is the ancestor of the modern graphite pencil.
 Silverpoint is a drawing instrument composed of a small, pointed metal tip, usually of silver, encased in a holder.

-The two images below are works by Susan Schwalb, an artist working in the Boston whose abstract works with metal point clearly demonstrate the variety of color and texture possible with different metals.
+The two images below are works by Susan Schwalb, an artist in Boston whose abstract works with metal points demonstrate the variety of color and texture possible with different metals.

 Dead soft designates metal tempered to its minimum hardness by annealing.
 Dead-soft sterling silver is softer than half-hard sterling silver.